EDUCATOR RESOURCE TOOLS

 [Age Groups: Pre-K & Elementary School]

-Let’s join Imagination Library of Middle Tennessee for two Reading Club stories.
-We’ll take an adventure with Groovy Joe and a dinosaur.
-Then we’ll meet Officer Edwards and his canine Axel, while we read “Officer Buckle and Gloria.”
+Let’s join Imagination Library of Middle Tennessee for a Reading Club story.
+We’ll meet Officer Edwards and his canine Axel, while we read “Officer Buckle and Gloria.”

 Register Your Child Here: https://www.unitedwaygreaternashville.org/imagination-library/.